What is the D-Challenge 2025?

 The D-Challenge is a focused scientific movement that begins with the end in mind.
 We are leveraging our connections with Type 1 Diabetes researchers and inviting ALL of them to compete to catalyze innovation and accelerate research towards a practical cure for Type 1 Diabetes.
 In doing so, we aim to add a solid appreciation of the biology that drives this relentless disease to the current literature and knowledge base.

-In addition to claiming a share of $10,000 in cash prizes, winners will have an opportunity to present their hypothesis and interact with an audience including:
+In addition to claiming a $10,000 cash prize, winners will have an opportunity to present their hypothesis and interact with an audience including:

 dkNET is an information and search portal that helps researchers find research resources relevant to their research and keep up to date on new tools, services, and mandates to support robust and reproducible science.
-Through our resource catalog, Discovery Portal, and our newly redesigned Hypothesis Center, newsletter and webinar series, we connect researchers to resources in digestive, diabetes, and kidney diseases.
+Through our resource catalog, Bionformatics Learning Hub, Hypothesis Center -new computational core, newsletter and webinar series, we connect researchers to resources in digestive, diabetes, and kidney diseases.

 Details